Portsmouth RFC: Current club

-PRFC now has three senior men's teams; a colts; a veterans team; three women's teams (including U16s); a large and thriving junior and mini section.

-Portsmouth's First XV are currently playing in Counties 1 Hampshire captained by Max Clarke.
+PRFC now has three senior men's teams; a colts; a veterans team; three women's teams (including under-16s); a large and thriving junior and mini section.
+Portsmouth's first XV are currently playing in Counties 1 Hampshire captained by Max Clarke.
 The club is run from a purpose-built clubhouse which opened in 2000 with full disabled access.